-Don’t get involved with a married colleague or a coworker who is involved in a serious, committed relationship.
+- Don’t Have an Office Affair: Don’t get involved with a married colleague or a coworker who is involved in a serious, committed relationship.
 While many good relationships begin at work, many if not most affairs begin there as well.
 And they almost never end up being good for either party.
 Being involved in an affair on the job is a self-destructive act first and foremost.
 Most affairs on the job are built on outright lies.
 If he says he will leave his wife for you, he is lying.
 If he says you are in line for a promotion, he is lying.
 If you say you will wait for him to make up his mind, you are lying to yourself about making sure you are available to meet the best possible man for a relationship.

 Since it is usually legal to do so, companies can find information about you in many ways.
 At some point, the relationship may be serious enough for you to no longer hide it.
 But if you cannot risk your job, don’t be foolish enough to think that he might be willing to be the one to look for another employer.

-Avoid pursuing a seduction if the passion between you two cannot be contained under the sheets.
+- Don’t Get Involved in a High-Drama Relationship: Avoid pursuing a seduction if the passion between you two cannot be contained under the sheets.
 An office romance must be one that never pushes your emotional life out into the office for all of your coworkers to know about.
 Office gossip travels at the speed of sound and every intimate detail that is aired in front of colleagues in the heat of the moment will be the top headline on everyone’s gossip itinerary.

-Love is a battlefield and some people still use it for nefarious purposes.
+- Don’t Sleep with a Someone Who Is Competing with You for a Promotion: Love is a battlefield, and some people still use it for nefarious purposes.
 A player who is up for the same promotion as you is to be avoided.
 He may flirt hard, simply to exploit your weaknesses.
 Never fall too head-over-heels about a flirtatious come-on from someone who has the same skill set and job qualifications as you.

-In addition to putting you into a no-win situation at work whenever the relationship has its ups and downs, this also puts you in a no-win situation with every other person at work.
+- Don’t Sleep with Your Boss or Subordinate: In addition to putting, you into a no-win situation at work whenever the relationship has its ups and downs, this also puts you in a no-win situation with every other person at work.

 Office Romance Do’s

-If he is available, interested and you two are compatible, the shared career gives your relationship a built-in compatibility.
+- Do Pursue That Good-looking Single Guy at Work: If he is available, interested and you two are compatible, the shared career gives your relationship a built-in compatibility.
 If his position at the company is more important than partnership, you should at least risk finding out about his character in this regard.

 If you are both happier and understand what each other is going through, you will have so many things to talk about and relate to, it will only deepen the love relationship between you two.
 Whether it is tenure at a university, a strong union preserving your working rights or a specific talent that your company needs that only you and he can perform for them, job security can be the root of a blossoming love.

-Many people love their work and are loyal to their company, and that is a great thing.
+- Do Pursue Love in the Office if Your Job Is Not Important to You: Many people love their work and are loyal to their company, and that is a great thing.
 But if you must follow your heart and it leads you to the guy in the next cubicle, is your position worth sacrificing for a soulmate?